KayO-GH/kayo-gh.github.io/_posts/2026-02-06-ai-cant-show-you-the-time.md

 |:--:|
 | Photo credit: ChatGPT 😅 |

+_Cross-posted on [LinkedIn](https://www.linkedin.com/pulse/ai-cant-show-you-time-lesson-bias-kwadwo-agyapon-ntra-jyw7e), Medium and [My Tech Blog](https://kayo-gh.github.io/ai-cant-show-you-the-time/)._

 #### The Problem
-Apparently, this is a thing that a lot of people already knew, but I heard it for the first time in August last year, on Day 1 of the Deep Learning Indaba 2025, as a passing comment: generative AI models cannot (almost 100%) produce images of analogue clock faces with any time other than 10 minutes past 10.
+Apparently, this is a thing that a lot of people already knew, but I heard it for the first time in August last year, on Day 1 of the Deep Learning Indaba 2025, as a passing comment (I think it was [Kevin Eloff](https://www.linkedin.com/in/kevin-eloff/)): generative AI models cannot (almost 100%) produce images of analogue clock faces with any time other than 10 minutes past 10.

 This is strictly an image problem, which is why I used the word "show", not "tell", in the title of this post.